MultiPoolMiner/MultiPoolMiner/README.txt

 IMPORTANT NOTES:

+- As of 6/12/2017, Nicehash is closed down until further notice due to a hack involving 4800 missing Bitcoins.
+Please remove the "nicehash" parameter from the -poolname command (your chosen list of pools used) in the start.bat file and also remove the Nicehash-only parameters (algorithms) from the -algorithm command such as sianicehash, decrednicehash, pascal.

 - It is not recommended but to upgrade from a previous version of MultiPoolMiner, you may simply copy the 'Stats' folder.
 - If you are using Windows 7, please update PowerShell: https://www.microsoft.com/en-us/download/details.aspx?id=50395